Skip to main content

 const preferencesDraft = draft(myRootStore.preferences)

-We could then pass the data and the actions as separate properties to our own form component:
+You can then pass the draft data and actions separately to a form component:

 <PreferencesForm